FAM131A: Protein

 The FAM131A protein in humans is 366 amino acids in length, with a theoretical molecular weight of 39.5 kDa and a theoretical isoelectric point of 4.59.
 There have only been two isoforms found for the protein this gene encodes in humans, and isoform two is shorter at the N-terminus than isoform one due to amino acids 1-85 being absent in isoform two.
 It was also determined that Asparagine, Threonine, and Isoleucine are represented less in the FAM131A protein in comparison to most human proteins.
 However, Serine is more highly represented in the FAM131A protein in comparison to most human proteins.
 The FAM131A protein is predicted to be contained within the nucleus and in the nucleolus, and is predicted to be primarily localized to the nucleoli rim within the cell.

 Post-translational modifications

-Five different post-translational modification cites have been predicted for the FAM131A protein.
+Five different post-translational modification sites have been predicted for the FAM131A protein.
 These include three different theoretical sumoylation sites and two different theoretical lysine acetylation sites.